microsoft/azure-pipelines-tasks/Tasks/PublishSymbolsV2/README.md

 **TypeScript**

 The task requires either Node v16 or Node v20 to run.
-Node v10 support is no longer supported, starting 07/31/2024.
+The task does not support Node v10 starting 07/31/2024.

 ### Parameters of the task: